Some people distrust God because they believe he condones sexism and authorizes the subjugation of women.

 Theological Distortions

-Today, men use variations of Adam’s defense to justify their prejudices against women.
-Or they misconstrue the writings of Peter and Paul, as well as the example of Jesus, for the same purpose.
+Today, men use variations of Adam’s defense to justify their prejudices against women, or they misconstrue the writings of Peter and Paul, as well as the example of Jesus, for the same purpose.

 God created Adam before Eve, so men outrank women in his hierarchy.